2140data/react-btcpay-paybutton/README.md

 - **Type**: `String`
 - **Required**: No (Optional)
 - **Description**:
-  - Specifies the payment method that will be used to process transactions by default.
+  - Specifies the payment method that will be used to process transactions (Store Default, On-Chain or Off-Chain).
   - The `defaultPaymentMethod` prop offers three distinct payment options for the transaction:
     1. `''`: Leave it empty to use the Store Default (Set in BTCPay Server Settings).
     2. `'BTC_LightningLike'`: For Off-chain transactions (Lightning).